-The JBL Bar 5.1 Surround is a 5.1 setup that uses 'Multibeam' technology along with its integrated surround speakers to improve its surround performance without having to use rear satellites.
+The JBL Bar 5.1 Surround is a 5.1 setup that uses 'Multibeam' technology to improve its surround performance without having to use rear satellites.
 Its sound profile delivers a punchy and boomy bass suitable for action flicks and EDM music.
 It also has room correction and you can even stream music to the bar using a variety of wireless options.
 Unfortunately, it doesn't support Dolby Atmos and it has limited EQ options.
-That said, it's a suitable choice for those looking for surround sound without all the hassle of additional speakers.

-The JBL Bar 5.1 Surround is okay for movies.
+The JBL Bar 5.1 is okay for movies.
 Although this soundbar doesn't support Atmos, it has a punchy and boomy sound profile suitable for action flicks.
 It also comes with one EQ preset designed to further bring out sound effects.
-Thanks to its unique Multibeam technology, it has a good surround performance despite the lack of satellite speakers.

 The JBL Bar 5.1 Surround is a 5.1 setup from this manufacturer's 2019 lineup.
 Unlike the JBL Bar 5.1 and other JBL soundbars released that year, the 5.1 Surround uses 'Multibeam' technology to improve its surround performance without the need for satellites.
 It competes with Samsung HW-Q60T, the JBL Bar 3.1, and the Samsung HW-Q70R.

-The JBL Bar 5.1 Surround is a sleek soundbar with a matte black finish.
+The JBL Bar 5.1 Soundbar is a sleek soundbar with a matte black finish.
 Its front and sides are covered by a fine metal grille.

 The subwoofer of this soundbar sits on four plastic pegs as the speaker is located underneath.
 This subwoofer is made from black melamine which makes it look sleek.